Skip to main content

 object

-• Start with a letter (a-z), digit or an underscore (_).
+• The keys can only start with a letter (a-z), digit or an underscore (_).

-• Have a max length of 128 characters.
+• The keys cannot exceed the maximum character length of 128 characters.

-The values must have a max length of 256 characters.
+• The values cannot exceed the maximum character length of 256 characters.

 Responses